piccoripico/Text-Formatting-and-Editing-in-the-Context-Menu/README.md

 # Anki_Addon
-EditText: To add some items in the context menus for text editing.
-That's all.
+EditText: This is simply to add some items for text editing to the context menu.
+There is nothing else in particular.